AreaLayer/LNURL/README.md

 1. Download the binary from the releases page (or compile with `go build` or `go get`)
 2. Set the following environment variables somehow (using example values from bitmia.com):

+> The `nsec` in this file should be a new one.
+It is needed to sign messages only, so does not need to be your main account key.

 ```
 PORT=17422
 DOMAIN=bitmia.com